MahdiatK/SoftwareDevelopmentChatApp/README.md

 Pros;
 - Other a variatey of ways to play the game
-- -encourages creativity in how players of the game design their hiding spots
+- Encourages creativity in how players of the game design their hiding spots